pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_integrating_with_the_vm_provision_state_machine/chapter.md

 ```

-In these example playbooks the netmask variable is defined in CIDR format rather than as octets, to be compatible with nmcli.
+In these example playbooks the netmask variable is defined in CIDR format rather than as octets, to be compatible with `nmcli`.

 ## Configuring the IP Address at First Boot

 Configuring a NIC with IP address details is a guest operating system operation, and so must be performed when the VM or instance first boots.
-For this example a template cloud-init script is defined in **Compute -> Infrastructure -> PXE -> Customization Templates** in the WebUI, as follows:
+For this example a template cloud-init script is defined in **Compute -> Infrastructure -> PXE -> Customization Templates** in the CloudForms  WebUI, as follows:

 ```
 <%